rancher/windows/docs/active-directory/group-managed-service-accounts/01-formal-summary.md

 credentials can be accessed and authenticated.
 There exist two options: One, wherein a node is joined into the Windows domain, and another where a plugin is used to retrieve the credentials outside the domain.
 In both cases the Kubernetes SIG for Windows has provided a web-hook which can be used to facilitate the passing of domain credentials to pods.

+---

+> [Continue to the next page](02-gmsa-overview-and-details.md) to learn more specifics about Group Managed Service Accounts